Federal Syntech Review: The Rise of Synthetic Ammo

 Syntech Action Pistol

 Syntech Action Pistol is designed for action shooting sports.
-So it's loaded to power factor requirements with heavy, flatter-nosed bullets, so you get more reliable knock-downs on steel targets in competition.
+It's loaded to competitive power factor requirements with heavy, flatnosed bullets, so you get more reliable knockdowns on steel targets.

 Syntech Defense

-Unlike Federal HST, which uses nickel-plated brass casings, Syntech Defense uses regular brass casings.
-It comes in 9mm, 40 S&W, and 45 Auto.
+Unlike Federal HST, which is loaded with nickel-plated brass cases, Syntech Defense features regular brass cases.
+It is available in 9mm, 40 S&W, and 45 Auto.

 Syntech Training Match

-Syntech Training Match loads offer the same velocity, trajectory, and point of impact as Federal Premium Personal Defense HST and Tactical HST Duty ammunition, so you can train with ammo that gives you the same results as your field ammo.
+Syntech Training Match loads offer the same velocity, trajectory, and point of impact as Federal Premium Personal Defense HST and Tactical HST Duty ammunition, so you can train with ammo that gives you virtually identical as your field ammo.

 It's produced in 9mm, 40 S&W, and 45 Auto.